-The closest prokaryotic relative of tubulins, FtsZ, functions during bacterial septation, and FtsZ homologs continue to perform a similar role in chloroplasts and perhaps some mitochondria.
-22-24 In early eukaryotes, FtsZ gene duplication and modification led to alpha and beta tubulin, which form a stable dimer that retains FtsZ properties such as polymerization, GTP-binding, and GTP hydrolysis-dependent conformational change, but which gained the added ability to interact laterally to form tubes.
+The closest prokaryotic relative of tubulins, FtsZ, functions during bacterial septation, and FtsZ homologs continue to perform a similar role in chloroplasts and perhaps some mitochondria.22-24 In early eukaryotes, FtsZ gene duplication and modification led to alpha and beta tubulin, which form a stable dimer that retains FtsZ properties such as polymerization, GTP-binding, and GTP hydrolysis-dependent conformational change, but which gained the added ability to interact laterally to form tubes.
 Gamma tubulin is also ubiquitous and likely emerged early, to function as a nucleating site that helps determine microtubule polarity and distribution.
-Additional tubulin isoforms delta and epsilon are ubiquitous among organisms with triplet microtubules, and the formation of triplet microtubules, essential for the function of basal bodies, has been shown to require both delta and epsilon tubulin in Chlamydomonas. ^{25,26} and both epsilon.
-27 and the less ubiquitous eta tubulin.
-28 in Paramecium.
-The presence of these tubulin isoforms in members of both the unikont and bikont clades. ^{17,29} argues for their evolution prior to the divergence of eukaryotes.
+Additional tubulin isoforms delta and epsilon are ubiquitous among organisms with triplet microtubules, and the formation of triplet microtubules, essential for the function of basal bodies, has been shown to require both delta and epsilon tubulin in Chlamydomo-nas and both epsilon and the less ubiquitous eta tubulin in Paramecium.
+The presence of these tubulin isoforms in members of both the unikont and bikont clades argues for their evolution prior to the divergence of eukaryotes.

 The dynein motors that power both flagellar beating and retrograde IFT movements are members of the superfamily of AAA ATPases.
-In dyneins, six individual AAA domains have become fused into a single large polypeptide, 30 but only four of these six domains in dyneins retain the signature sequences of nucleotide binding pockets.
-31 DNA pumping ATPases of archaea (HerA) and bacteria (FisK), also AAA ATPases, are needed during prokaryotic cell division for correct daughter chromosome segregation, 32 and it would be tempting to assume that an interaction between FtsK and FtsZ could have evolved directly into an interaction between dynein and tubulin.
+In dyneins, six individual AAA domains have become fused into a single large polypeptide, but only four of these six domains in dyneins retain the signature sequences of nucleotide binding pockets.
+DNA pumping ATPases of archaea (HerA) and bacteria (FtsK), also AAA ATPases, are needed during prokaryotic cell division for correct daughter chromosome segregation, and it would be tempting to assume that an interaction between FtsK and FtsZ could have evolved directly into an interaction between dynein and tubulin.
 However, dyneins apparently evolved from an entirely different branch of the AAA superfamily from the DNA pumping ATPases.
-The closest eukaryotic relatives of dyneins are midasins, similarly giant eukaryotic AAA ATPases, which function at the nuclear pore in 60S ribosome export.
-The closest prokaryotic homologs of dyneins and midasins are members of the MoxR family, single AAA domain ATPases that function as chaperones in the assembly of large protein complexes, such as methanol dehydrogenase and nitric oxide reductase.
-30 It would thus appear that dyneins evolved as microtubule motors in the early eukaryotic lineage, and that their prokaryotic ancestors were proteins that performed conformational work linked to ATP binding and hydrolysis.
+The closest eukaryotic relatives of dyneins are midasins, similarly giant eukaryotic homologs of dyneins and midasins are members of the MoxR family, single AAA domain ATPases that function as chaperones in the assembly of large protein complexes, such as methanol dehydrogenase and nitric oxide reductase.
+It would thus appear that dyneins evolved as microtubule motors in the early eukaryotic lineage, and that their prokaryotic ancestors were proteins that performed conformational work linked to ATP binding and hydrolysis.

 Sequence comparisons among extant dynein heavy chains divide dyneins into two broad families, cytoplasmic and axonemal.
-33 Most organisms have only two cytoplasmic dyneins, one devoted to general cytoplasmic microtubule-based movements, present in all eukaryotes, and one for retrograde IFT movement on axonemal microtubules, absent from organisms such as Saccharomyces cerevisiae that lack axonemes.
+Most organisms have only two cytoplasmic dyneins, one devoted to general cytoplasmic microtubule-based movements, present in all eukaryotes, and one for retrograde IFT movement on axonemal microtubules, absent from organisms such as Saccharomyces cerevisiae that lack axonemes.
 Each is thought to function as a homodimer of catalytic heavy chains.
 Organisms with motile flagella also have a large family of axonemal dyneins that can be further divided into three subfamilies, outer row dyneins, I1 inner row dyneins, and additional diverse inner row dyneins (reviewed in ref.
 34).
 Outer row dyneins diverged before the common ancestor into two isoforms (alpha and beta) that form heavy chain heterodimers.
 A third isoform that diverged more recently is found in Chlamydomonas